ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Target Selection and Observations

 \subsection{Instrumentation and Observations}

-The exoplanet targets comprised approximately half of the objects surveyed during AO program A2471, conducted from 2010 January 8 to 2011 September 6; the other half were UCDs of spectral types $\geq$M7, with results presented in \citet{rou12,rou13}.
-Each exoplanetary system was observed for a total of 40 mins to 2.5 hrs, sometimes across multiple epochs, although no single epoch was longer than 2 hrs (Table 2).
+The targeted exoplanet systems were surveyed during AO program A2471, conducted from 2010 January 6 to 2011 September 7.
+Each exoplanetary system was observed for a total of 1-2 hr, sometimes across multiple epochs, although no single epoch was longer than 2 hr (Table 2\footnote{Data sets referenced in this table may be retrieved upon request from the Arecibo Observatory Tape Library, to be hosted by Texas Advanced Computing Center (TACC, https://www.tacc.utexas.edu) after 2023 Aug 14.}).
 The $\sim$2 hr observing session limitation represents the maximum time for a target to transit the field of view of the fixed dish of the Arecibo radio telescope.
-During these observing sessions, 20-sec calibration on-off scans using a local oscillator were interlaced between 10-minute target scans.
+During these observing sessions, 20 s calibration on-off scans using a local oscillator were interlaced between 10 minute target scans.

 Although the 305 m dish is fixed, the William E. Gordon radio telescope at AO offered several advantages relative to other facilities, including its exquisite sensitivity, accurate polarization measurements over short time scales, and large, $\sim$1 GHz bandpass, which was exemplary in 2010-2011.
-The observing system consisted of the C-band receiver\footnote{``C-Band,'' available at http://www.naic.edu/$\sim$astro/RXstatus/Cband/Cband.shtml} and the recently commissioned Mock spectrometer\footnote{``The `Mock' Spectrometer,'' http://www.naic.edu/\%7Eastro/guide/node9.html}.
+The observing system consisted of the C-band receiver\footnote{``C-Band,'' available at http://www.naic.edu/$\sim$astro/RXstatus/Cband/Cband.shtml} and the recently commissioned Mock spectrometer\footnote{``The Mock Spectrometer,'' http://www.naic.edu/$\sim$astro/mock.shtml}.
 The system temperature ranged from 25--32 K, with antenna gains of 5.5--9.0 K Jy$^{-1}$.
-The half-power beam width varied from 0.97 $\times$ 1.09 arcmin (azimuth $\times$ zenith angle) at 4500 MHz central frequency to 0.79 $\times$ 0.92 arcmin at 5400 MHz (Chris Salter, personal communication).
+The half-power beamwidth varied from 0.97' $\times$ 1.09' (azimuth $\times$ zenith angle) at 4.500 GHz central frequency to 0.79' $\times$ 0.92' at 5.400 GHz (Chris Salter, personal communication).
 Full Stokes parameters were computed by the Mock spectrometer array based on the dual-linear polarization input signals from the receiver.
-This array consists of seven field-programmable gate array (FGPA) Fast Fourier Transform (FFT) Mock spectrometers, which were individually tuned to central frequencies of 4325, 4466, 4608, 4750, 4892, 5034, and 5176 MHz, resulting in a $\sim$1 GHz simultaneous bandpass stretching from 4239 to 5262 MHz.
-Although each 8192-chanel spectrometer permits a 172 MHz bandpass, in practice edge effects reduce the usable bandpass to $\sim$140 MHz \citep{sal09}.
-The spectrometer data were sampled in 0.1 s intervals.
+This array consists of seven field-programmable gate array (FPGA) Fast Fourier Transform (FFT) Mock spectrometers, which were individually tuned to central frequencies of 4.325, 4.466, 4.608, 4.750, 4.892, 5.034, and 5.176 GHz, resulting in an $\sim$1 GHz simultaneous bandpass stretching from 4.239 to 5.262 GHz.
+Each 8192-channel spectrometer yields a 172 MHz bandpass that overlaps the frequency range of each neighboring spectrometer by $\sim$30 MHz.
+The spectrometers were configured for 0.1 s sampling.